 Turn on the Hardware Appliance and wait until it is booted up.

-When booting is complete, you will see information pages scrolling through the display at the front.
+When boot process is complete, you will see information pages scrolling through the front panel display.

-Locate the External Erase button on the back of the Hardware Appliance: The button is hidden in a hole underneath the integrated Hardware Security Module (see illustration above).
+Locate the External Erase button on the back of the Hardware Appliance: The button is located in a hole below the integrated Hardware Security Module (HSM) (see figure above).

 Press the External Erase button with a pen to erase all data.